DeepSeek V4: Full Release Breakdown — Features, Benchmarks and How to Use It

 print(response.choices[0].message.content)

 To use V4-Flash instead, replace deepseek-v4-pro with deepseek-v4-flash.
 No other changes are needed.
+If you are still on the legacy deepseek-chat / deepseek-reasoner aliases, this same one-line change is your migration before the July 24, 2026 deadline.
 For local deployment of V4-Flash, see the Run DeepSeek V4 Flash Locally: Full 2026 Setup Guide for hardware requirements and setup instructions.

 response = client.chat.completions.create(